covidmaps/scotland/README.md

 # Covid-maps

-Mapping the current covid-19 situation in Scotland, UK.
+An interactive tool to assist you in monitoring the COVID-19 situation in Scotland, and in your local area.